loader

 • Carry Snacks and Water: While there are no restaurants inside the park, it’s a good idea to carry snacks, water, and other essentials for your comfort during the safari.
 These may be provided by the safari jeep operator himself.

 • Wash Room Facilities: You can only get down from the jeep in the Rest Area inside the park.
-Washrooms are placed only at the entrance & the rest area.
-Around 8:00–9:00 AM, your guide will stop at a Kumbukwila Rest Area where you can have breakfast & use wash room facilities.
-Also during the day, you may visit Kumbukwila time to time for a rest.
-Please communicate in advance with the jeep driver to arrange timing of your resting times.
+Washrooms are placed only at the entrance & some of the rest areas.
+Around 8:00–9:00 AM, your guide will stop at a Rest Area where you can have breakfast & use wash room facilities.
+Please communicate in advance with the jeep driver to arrange timing of your resting times if you need any.

 • Dress code: It’s better to wear earthy, neutral-colored, lightweight, breathable fabrics clothing to stay comfortable.
 Bright colors can disturb wildlife and make it harder to blend in with the surroundings.
 Also wear comfortable, closed-toed shoes and a wide-brimmed hat and sunglasses.
 Using a sun-screen is also recommonded.